 Ishigaki Kebari

-In May 2009 Dr. Ishigaki gave a slide presentation and on-stream demonstration of tenkara at the Catskill Fly Fishing Center and Museum.
-His visit seems to have kicked off the interest in tenkara in the US.
-In an interview after the presentation, he said that what he likes about tenkara is the simplicity.
+In his 2009 visit to the US, Dr. Ishigaki gave a slide show and on-stream demonstration of tenkara at the Catskill Fly Fishing Center and Museum.
+His visit seems to have been the spark that touched off the interest in tenkara in the US, coming just as Tenkara USA began selling the first tenkara rods available in the US.
+In an interview after the presentation, he said that what he likes most about tenkara is the simplicity.

 From that experience, he came to the conclusion that the choice of fly is not the most important factor in catching fish, the technique is.
-And from then on, he has fished this one fly.
-This simple fly allows one to fish with many different techniques.
+And from then on, he mostly has fished just this fly.
+This one fly allows him to fish with many different techniques.
+A significant benefit, in Dr. Ishigaki's view, is that the fly is tied with inexpensive materials and is very quick to tie.

 Ishigaki Kebari in netIshigaki Kebari in the net with a brown trout